-Our Life Flight fleet consists of five American Eurocopter EC-145 aircraft and one American Eurocopter (MBB) BK-117 B1 aircraft, the result of a seven-year fleet replacement initiative.
+Our Life Flight fleet consists of five American Eurocopter EC-145 aircraft, one American Eurocopter (MBB) BK-117 C1 aircraft, and one American Eurocopter (MBB) BK-117 B aircraft, the result of a seven-year fleet replacement initiative.
 Each helicopter is powered by two Turbomecca turbine engines for greater reliability and safety.

 In addition, the aircraft are equipped with the latest safety and navigation technology including night vision systems, air traffic collision avoidance and terrain avoidance.
 Life Flight helicopters fly both day and night and utilize Instrumental Flight Rules (IFR) to safely fly in adverse weather conditions including rain, snow and decreased visibility from cloud cover.